 Who Would Win?
 Whale vs. Giant Squid by Jerry Pallotta, illustrated by Rob Bolster

-Teachers say that their students can’t get enough of the Who Would Win? books.
+Teachers say that their 3rd grade students can’t get enough of the Who Would Win? books.
 This particular title pits two ocean carnivores against each other.
 First, you’ll learn facts about a sperm whale, then you’ll learn about the giant squid.
 Finally, read what happens when these two creatures face-off.
 Can you predict who will win?
 See all the addicting informational books in the Who Would Win series.

 Whatever After by Sarah Mlynowski